codecraftingtools/tydl/doc/overview.rst

 semantic information to low-level details regarding the physical representation.
-This may include information like field names, measurement units, numeric bounds (min/max), reference frame, default value, description, title, scale factor, bit/byte `endianness`_, custom attributes, etc.  Having all of this information in one place eases the software / documentation maintenence burden and reduces errors that stem from `duplicated information`_ not being kept in sync.
+This may include information like field names, measurement units, numeric bounds (min/max), reference frame, default value, description, title, scale factor, `endianness`_, `bit numbering`_, custom attributes, etc.
+Having all of this information in one place eases the software / documentation maintenence burden and reduces errors that stem from `duplicated information`_ not being kept in sync.

 In addition to providing a standardized and unified way of describing typical `data structures`_ (e.g. `arrays`_, `records`_, `bit fields`_ and `unions`_),